Infinite connected sums, K-area and positive scalar curvature: Introduction

 \section{Introduction}

-We will consider the category $\bg_n$ of manifolds with bounded geometry, i.e. objects in $\bg_n$ are complete $n$-dimensional Riemannian manifolds whose curvature tensor and covariant derivatives of all orders are uniformly bounded and whose injectivity radius is positive.
-The morphisms of $\bg_n$ are diffeomorphisms with bounded distortion, so that the natural action on metrics preserves the bounded geometry structure.
-By passing to the quotient we obtain the so-called {\it bounded geometry classes} of metrics.
-Whenever we refer to a manifold, it should be understood that it is equipped with a metric varying within a fixed bounded geometry class.
-Also, all manifolds in the paper will be spin, unless otherwise stated.
+We consider the category $\bg_n$ of manifolds with bounded geometry.
+Thus, objects in $\bg_n$ are complete $n$-dimensional Riemannian manifolds whose curvature tensor and covariant derivatives of all orders are uniformly bounded and whose injectivity radius is positive.
+The morphisms of $\bg_n$ are diffeomorphisms with bounded distortion.
+This allows us to split the space of such metrics into classes, the so-called {\em bounded geometry classes} of metrics.
+Whenever we refer to a manifold, it should be understood that it is equipped with a complete metric varying within a fixed bounded geometry class.
+Also, all manifolds in this note will be spin, unless otherwise stated.
+Finally, in what follows we assume that $n\geq 4$.

-We observe that in \cite{BW} a real homology theory $H_0^{uf}$, named uniformly finite homology in degree zero, has been defined which is preserved under the above morphisms and therefore is a bounded geometry invariant.
-In particular, a subset $S\subset X$ defines a class $[S]\in H^{uf}_0$ if it is {\it locally uniformly finite} in the sense that for each $r>0$ there exists $C_r>0$ such that the amount of points of $S$ inside any metric ball of radius $r$ is bounded from above by $C_r$ (for more on the functor $H^{uf}_0$ and its relation to bounded de Rham cohomology, see Section \ref{bd}).
+We observe that in \cite{block1992aperiodic} a homology theory $H_0^{\rm uf}$, named uniformly finite homology in degree zero, has been defined which is preserved by the above morphisms and therefore is a bounded geometry invariant.
+In particular, a subset $S\subset X$ defines a homology class $[S]\in H^{\rm uf}_0(X)$ if it is {\it locally uniformly finite} in the sense that for each $r>0$ there exists $C_r>0$ such that the amount of points of $S$ inside any metric ball of radius $r$ is bounded from above by $C_r$ (for more on the functor $H^{\rm uf}_0$ and its relation to bounded de Rham cohomology, see Section \ref{bd}).